wiseman-timelord/Chat-Gradio-Gguf/README.md

 | PipeWire | `espeak-ng`      | `pw-play`      |
 ```

-# Development for v1.00.00+
+# Development for v1.10.x Release
-Now that the program is 100% made, I am tidying up, and finishing testing/bugfixing...
-- Optimization, then testing/bugfixing.
-- Rename configuration.py to configure.py or config.py.
-- More work on filtering output.
-Specifically enhancing the "Light" filter for Qt6, as currently its got too many blank lines.
-- Build options on Ubuntu 3/4 on first menu, are currently broken.
-Download install through 1/2 on first menu work ok, and all options work fine on Windows, but needs to be fixed for Ubuntu.
-- Issues with Large Embedding model, I dont advise use of Large model anyhow, it needs, 1.5GB file size but main thing 4GB System RAM, with CPU inference and consistently either is, SLOWER or CRASHING.
-The code was assessed and updated with Kimi K2.5, yet issues remain, it works mostly on Windows, but can still fail and is unreliable.
+There has been an overhaul, its almost working correctly, but some issues remain...
+- I cant select the text contents in the user input and the ai output, in the session log.
+This text needs to be selectable, and additionally we should have little copy icon on the bottom of sections of each individual complete prompts/responses shown in the session log. it should profile to the edge of the given complete prompt/response, so as to not be using up much page space, as is similar to modern AI chatbots.
+Additionally if we could get a little edit icon next to it on the end of each of the user prompts too, again similar to modern AI system, so as to be able to "go back" to editing that one, and if the user clicks save on a little button that will appear next to the other 2 buttons for "Save", then it will then remove all the prompts/responses after, and whatever data is attached to specifically them, and instead continue from the selected prompt, ignoring the prompts/responses that were more recent, as one can do on modern AI system.
+Be aware there is already something similar implemented for this the "Edit Previous" button, but that will only go back 1 interaction.
+- the program needs to be compatible with the qwen 3.5/3.6 with/without hauhai/abliterated/ClaudeOpus enhancment handling.

 # Update Ideas
+- Code Optimization / redistribution of code.
-1. Thinking visualisation.
+- Thinking visualisation.
 The visualization of nodes and intersecting lines would be embedded in teh log, or what would be the best way to do this? for example instead of current think phase visualization.
-2. Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
+- Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
-4. Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
+- Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
-5. new project Chat-Lightwave-Gguf, will be optimized towards windows 8-10, but use MS Edge WebView, and use lightwave instead of gradio, and limit operation to Windows 8.1-11.

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...